 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the newborn's brain and body.

-- Put the pads of 2 fingers where the newborn's ribs meet in the middle of his chest, between the nipples.
+- Put the pads of your thumbs in the middle of the newborn's chest, between the nipples.
 This area is called the sternum.

-- With the pads of your fingers, press down on the newborn's sternum 1½ inches (4 centimeters).
+- With the pads of your thumbs, press down on the newborn's sternum 1½ inches (4 centimeters).
 This should be at least ⅓ the depth of the newborn's chest.

 What can I do to help prevent respiratory and cardiac arrest in newborns?

-- Do not leave your newborn alone in or near water, such as a pool or bathtub.
+- Do not leave a newborn alone in or near water, such as a pool or bathtub.

-- Keep your newborn secured in a car safety seat.
-Never leave your newborn in a car alone.
-Do not drive if you have been drinking alcohol, or if you have taken drugs or medicines that make you sleepy.
+- Keep a newborn secured in a car safety seat.
+Never leave a newborn in a car alone.

-- Lay your newborn on his back when you put him down to sleep.
-He may be at more risk of SIDS if he sleeps on his stomach or on a soft surface.
-Do not smoke near your newborn.
+- Lay a newborn on his or her back to sleep.
+A newborn may be at more risk for sudden infant death syndrome (SIDS) if he or she sleeps on his or her stomach.

 - American Heart Association